 Did you know it takes 15 to 20 years to notice sun damage?
 When wrinkles and pigmentation problems occur in your 40s, they're likely a result of a few too many hours in the sun when you were 20.

-Because there are different chemicals available for exfoliation, your individual needs will determine the type and specific formula for your peel
+CHEMICAL PEEL INFORMATION Because there are different chemicals available for exfoliation, your individual needs will determine the type and specific formula for your peel

 Chemical peels can help reduce the appearance of facial folds, wrinkles, and "crow's feet" by removing damaged outer layers of skin.
 Because there are different chemicals available for exfoliation, your individual needs will determine the type and specific formula for your peel.
 Peels of various formulas can be used for purposes ranging from the basic smoothing of dry skin to correcting sun blotches and removing pre-cancerous growths.